 - 1) Discuss the company's external and internal communications policies and how frequently they are reviewed.
 Disclose who reviews and approves major company announcements.
-Identify the committee with this responsibility, if it has been assigned to a committee. - Major Company announcements are reviewed by the President and Chief Executive Officer prior release to the public.

-- For internal communication, the Company uses email, newsletters, annual state of the business meeting etc. - For external communication: - o For financial press release, it is written by Investor Relations and reviewed by Controllers for data accuracy and approved by the President and CEO prior to release.
-It is then forwarded to the Corporate Secretary for filing in SEC and to Corporate Communications to be sent to the media. - o For marketing initiated press release, it is written by Corporate Communications and reviewed and approved by Marketing. - 2) Describe the company's investor relations program including its communications strategy to promote effective communication with its stockholders, other stakeholders and the public in general.
+Identify the committee with this responsibility, if it has been assigned to a committee. - Major Company announcements are reviewed by the President and Chief Executive Officer prior release to the public. - For internal communication, the Company uses email, newsletters, annual state of the business meeting etc. - For external communication: - For financial press release, it is written by Investor Relations and reviewed by Controllers for data accuracy and approved by the President and CEO prior to release.
+It is then forwarded to the Corporate Secretary for filing in SEC and to Corporate Communications to be sent to the media. - For marketing initiated press release, it is written by Corporate Communications and reviewed and approved by Marketing. - 2) Describe the company's investor relations program including its communications strategy to promote effective communication with its stockholders, other stakeholders and the public in general.
 Disclose the contact details (e.g. telephone, fax and email) of the officer responsible for investor relations.

-Details (1) Objectives performance, and less stakeholders and extensive capital market stakeholders and extensive capital market stakeholders and less than as well as the conformation of the stakeholders and potential management stakeholders and second sec Effectively communicate the Company's business model, performance, and long-term strategies and prospects to stakeholders and external parties.
-Furnish timely, reliable and useful information to the capital markets Enable the public to understand the nature of the different divisions of the business, investment story, as well as the operating and financial risks Facilitate interaction between management, existing and potential stockholders; open up access to management Ensure compliance to all rules and regulations of the PSE and SEC and other parties (regulatory and legal) Broaden and diversify shareholder base Achieve fair valuation for the Company against its peers and (2) Principles Transparency, accessibility, timeliness and accuracy (3) Modes of Communications Corporate Communications One-on-one meetings Road shows and conferences Plant/on-site visits Quarterly briefings Financial press releases Updated website IR materials (presentations, transcripts, annual report) Press releases Press conference/media (4) Investors Relations Officer Vice President Corporate Planning and interviews Mr. Michael P. Liwanag Vice President Corporate Planning and Investor Relations T +632.671.5917 IR@urc.com.ph
+Details (1) Objectives • Effectively communicate the Company's business mode performance, and long-term strategies and prospects to stakeholders and external parties.
+Furnish timely, reliable and useful information to the capital markets Enable the public to understand the nature of the different divisions of the business, investment story, as well as the operating and financial risks Facilitate interaction between management, existing and potential stockholders; open up access to management Ensure compliance to all rules and regulations of the PSE and SEC and other parties (regulatory and legal) Broaden and diversify shareholder base Achieve fair valuation for the Company against its peers and benchmark indices (2) Principles ty, timeliness and accuracy (3) Modes of Communications Investor Relations One-on-one meetings Road shows and conferences Plant/on-site visits Quarterly briefings Financial press releases Updated website IR materials (presentations, transcripts, annual report) Corporate Communications Press releases Pressconference/media interviews (4) Investors Relations Officer Mr. Michael P. Liwanag Vice President Corporate Planning and I T +632.671.5917 IR@u